 Following a report from Babe that circulated over the weekend, Aziz Ansari has responded to the sexual misconduct allegations made against him by a 23-year-old Brooklyn photographer.
 The woman (speaking under the alias of "Grace") claimed to the publication that Ansari made unwanted sexual advances toward her during a first date last year.
 In his response, Ansari confirmed the basic details of her account, but claimed he'd understood the sexual encounter to be "completely consensual" at the time, and was "surprised and concerned" when the woman texted him the next day to express that she'd felt violated.
-(Bustle reached out to Aziz Ansari's representatives for comment on the allegations, but has not yet heard back).
+(Bustle reached out to Ansari's representatives for comment on the allegations, but did not receive a response).

 "In September of last year, I met a woman at a party.
 We exchanged numbers.
 We texted back and forth and eventually went on a date.
 We went out to dinner, and afterwards we ended up engaging in sexual activity, which by all indications was completely consensual.